"Ironman 2" and How to Develop a Protagonist with Help from Supporting Characters

 The marketing of Ironman 2 made Whiplash out to be the big bad and made Justin Hammer a secondary villain.
 In my opinion, the roles should have been reversed.
 Justin Hammer should have been the primary antagonist and Whiplash his pawn.

-Anyway, that’s all for now.
-Thanks for reading.
+As always, thank you for stopping.
 If you liked this, don't forget to tap the heart below or subscribe.
 And feel free check out my other perspectives, including my analysis of Ironman and The Incredible Hulk.